-The impact of the transitional measure for technical provisions on own funds before the change in tax liability is taken into account is EUR 239 million (339), and EUR 191 million (271) after the change in tax liability is taken into account.
-The amount of transitional measure for technical provision was recalculated in year 2023.
-The reason for recalculation was faster run-off of with-profit liabilities than expected and the share of recalculation of the reduction in transitional measure was approximately EUR 60 million.
-In the Company's FAS financial statements, equity totalled EUR 663 million (819).
+The impact of the transitional measure for technical provisions on own funds before the change in the tax liability is taken into account was EUR 209 million (239), and EUR 167 million (191) after the change in the tax liability is taken into account.

+In the Company's FAS financial statements, equity totalled EUR 494 million (663).
 In addition to this, subordinated liabilities that are classified as own funds in solvency calculations are classified as part of other liabilities in the financial statements.
-The main difference between equity according to FAS standards and own funds according to solvency calculations is the difference in the valuation methods for technical provisions and assets as presented in sections D.1 and D.2.
+The main difference between equity according to Finnish accounting standards and own funds according to solvency calculations is the difference in the valuation methods for technical provisions and assets as presented in sections D.1 and D.2.

-The Company has EUR 0.5 million in deferred tax assets entered in the FAS balance sheet, but this amount is significantly lower than the calculated tax liability of the valuation differences presented in the notes to the FAS balance sheet.
-In own funds according to Solvency II the amount of tax liability is increased by the tax liability arising from the valuation deviation of assets and liabilities mentioned above.
+The Company has EUR 1.1 million in deferred tax assets on the FAS balance sheet, but this amount is significantly lower than the calculated tax liability of the valuation differences presented in the notes to the FAS balance sheet.
+In the own funds according to Solvency II the amount of tax liability is increased by the tax liability arising from the valuation deviation of assets and liabilities mentioned above.